daytonn/moses/README.md

 end
 ```

-_Note: When using option_commands, no other command will be run.
-If you wish to execute a command and a command based on an option, simply use the boolean flag._
+_Note: When using `option_commands`, no other command will be run.
+If you wish to execute multiple commands based on an option, simply use the boolean flag._

 Output
 ------

-By default Moses exposes `$stdout` through an instance method named output.
+By default Moses exposes `$stdout` through an `output` method.
 To output to the terminal, simply use `output.puts`:

 ```rb
   output.puts "This will be output to STDOUT"